PARRYH0TTEr/AutoProductionChains_Python/README.md

 ## Usage

-Make sure you have Factorio installed, as the project utilizes the "import string" feature to import the generated production chains..
+Make sure you have Factorio installed, as the project utilizes the "import string" feature to import the generated production chains.

 ### Downloading